bm2-lab/PanPep/README.md

     python PanPep.py --learning_setting few-shot --input ./Data/Example_few-shot.csv --output ./Output/Example_few-shot_output.csv

-* input.csv: input csv file contains three columns: Peptide, CDR3 and Label, which represents the peptide sequence, TCR CDR3 squence and their binding specificity.
+* input.csv: input *.csv file contains three columns: Peptide, CDR3 and Label, which represents the peptide sequence, TCR CDR3 squence and their binding specificity.
 In the Label column, there are three values: 1 indicating binding, 0 indicating non-binding and unknown.
 Then, known peptide-CDR3 pairs will be used to construct the TCR support set to fine-tune the basic meta learner and unknown peptide-CDR3 pairs will be used to construct the TCR query set for being predicted.
-* output.csv: out csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
+* output.csv: out *.csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
 All the peptide-CDR3 pairs are the unknown pairs in the input file.
 ### Zero-shot setting
 Command:

     python PanPep.py --learning_setting zero-shot --input ./Data/Example_zero-shot.csv --output ./Output/Example_zero-shot_output.csv

-* input.csv: input csv file contains two columns: Peptide and CDR3, which represents the peptide sequence, TCR CDR3 squence.
+* input.csv: input *.csv file contains two columns: Peptide and CDR3, which represents the peptide sequence, TCR CDR3 squence.
-* output.csv: out csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
+* output.csv: out *.csv file contains three columns: Peptide, CDR3 and Score, which represents the peptide sequence, TCR CDR3 squence and their predicted binding score.
 All the peptide-CDR3 pairs are the pairs in the input file.

 ### Majority setting
 Command: